Plugily-Projects/plugily-projects.github.io/docs/villagedefense/setup/cmd-perms.md

 Custom permissions are used for giving your players more orbs in game.
 Nothing more, nothing less.

 :::caution
-**Warn!** Using dots `.` in custom permissions will not work and will break permission, don't use them!
+Using dots `.` in custom permissions will not work and will break permission, don't use them!
 :::

 Custom permissions can be set up in **config.yml**: